dchinchure-cr/gap-one-click/README.md

 ## Project Setup

-Google Cloud Platform organizes resources into projects. <br />
+Google Cloud Platform organizes resources into projects.

 If you don't have project ready, [Create a new project](https://developers.google.com/workspace/guides/create-project) to ensure that you have the permissions you needed, or select an existing project in which you have the relevant permissions to integrate with CheckRed Platform.

 ## Enable IAM API for generating short-lived credentials & impersonating service accounts.

-NOTE: deploy.sh will create the Service account in your project. <br />
+NOTE: deploy.sh will create the Service account in your project.

 Please copy the output **service_account_email** from Cloud Shell console and paste into the CheckRed GCP Impersonation account on CheckRed platform

 ```bash